FilterJoe/mtg_probability_calculator/README.md

 * 60 card deck
 * 24 lands in the deck

-There is better than an 85% chance of starting with at least 2 lands when drawing your initial 7 card hand, which is shown on the tool.
-You can use the sliders to change around any of the numbers and see how that impacts probability of for each possible number of lands appearing in the initial hand draw.
+There is better than an 85% chance of starting with at least 2 lands when drawing your initial 7 card hand, which the tool shows with its default settings.
+You can use the sliders to change around any of the numbers and see how probability is impacted for each possible number of lands appearing in the initial hand draw.

 It can be useful to think of land tappable creatures as lands for the purposes of this calculation.
-For example, if you have 20 lands and 4 Mystic Elves, that is essentially equivalent to 24 lands (well, not really, because there are many more ways to lose a Mystic Elf than a land . . . but it's still useful to think of your starting hand this way as you're not likely to lose an Elf on turn 1).
+For example, if you have 20 lands and 4 Mystic Elves, that is essentially equivalent to 24 lands (well, not really, because there are many more ways to lose a Mystic Elf than a land . . . but it's still useful to think of your starting hand this way as you're not likely to lose a Mystic Elf on turn 1).

 You may want to consider mulligans in your calculation.
 Move the mulligan slider to "1" and you'll see the probabilities for the subsequent 6 card draw, as well as the chances of getting below or above your desired range of lands to start with.